sbt/website/src/reference/02-DetailTopics/04-Tasks-and-Commands/01a-Caching.md

 res10: String = 1
 ```

-Now we can nest `Tracked.inputChanged` and `Tracked.lastOutput` to regain the cache invalidation.
+Now, we can nest `Tracked.inputChanged` and `Tracked.lastOutput` to regain the cache invalidation.

 ```scala
 // use streams.value.cacheStoreFactory